Fathers' on Family & Work After COVID-19 | Child & Family Blog

 3. Fathers reported feeling conflicting pressures from their workplace and at home that were barriers to being present.

-Fathers said one of the more fundamental learning experiences of the lockdown was that they noticed the extent to which their engagement with their children affected their relationship positively.
 Studies have shown the importance of fathers taking an active role in their children’s development, with fathers experiencing a sense of loss from missing important milestones and having a perceived lack of closeness with their children.
 The increase in shared experiences during the pandemic may have a long-term positive impact on fathers and their children.

 Finding 2: The pandemic led to some changes in fathers’ roles and experiences